Can your underwear choice cause infertility?

 MYTH: Certain positions increase the chances of conceiving.

 FACT: No evidence has been found to support that certain positions or even prolonged rest after intercourse will impact the likelihood of conception.
-And while some lubricants can actually decrease sperm movement or viability, others like mineral oil or canola oil do not have this affect and can be used as needed.
+And while some lubricants can actually decrease sperm movement or viability, others like mineral oil or canola oil do not have this effect and can be used as needed.

 There are things you can do to improve the chances of conceiving naturally, Dr. Wittmaack says.
 Adopting a healthier lifestyle, like reducing stress, finding time to exercise and making better food choices, are ways that both men and women can boost their fertility.
 Women should also take prenatal vitamins while trying to conceive and seek advice from a medical professional if they have a medical or genetic condition.